 A gingerbread house isn't quite complete without the addition of gingerbread men and women.
 Cut a simple gingerbread man or woman shape out of cardboard or wood.
 Use white paint to add details.
 You can also create tree shapes from cardboard or wood and paint them green with white painted chunks of snow to make them look more authentic.

-Wholesale Halloween Costumes sell gingerbread man costumes which could be the perfect addition to the float.
+Walmart sells an upset gingerbread man costume holding a half-eaten sucker for around $12.
 You could also add a costumed Hansel and Gretel to your float, along with any other characters you want to include.

 One of the first things most people think of when they hear the word "Christmas" is Santa, so this makes the perfect theme for a float.